Last Updated on

 In true Santiago style, of course, the building is an architectural wonder, built by a group of Brazilian architects, and entry is free for all.

 The Fine Arts Palace has a great selection of Chilean paintings and sculptures and serves as a solid, if quick, introduction Chile’s art scene.
-The low admission of only 600 Pesos (US$1.30) is well worth it, and Sundays are free.
+The museum is free to visit.
 Art lovers will also enjoy the Contemporary Art Museum, which is located in the same building as the Fine Arts Palace and the Ralli Museum, which holds a comprehensive collection of Latin American artists and pieces by Dali, Miro and Chagall.

 Santiago has no shortage of museums and if you happen to be in town on a rainy day, other excellent museums include the interactive Science and Technology museum, the Natural History Museum, the Archeological Museum of Santiago, Museum of Pre-Columbian Art and The Interactivo Mirador.